From concept to delivery

 Take a ‘stroll’ through our manufacturing facility in Kalamazoo, Michigan, where Apoquel® (oclacitinib tablet) is made

-Veterinarians and pet parents around the world use Apoquel (oclacitinib tablet) to help millions of dogs get relief from painful, incessant itching caused by allergic dermatitis.
+Veterinarians and pet parents around the world use Apoquel (oclacitinib tablet) to help millions of dogs1 get relief from painful, incessant itching caused by allergic dermatitis.
 But what happens before the product ever reaches the dog’s mouth?
 Take a ‘stroll’ through our manufacturing facility in Kalamazoo, Michigan, where Apoquel tablets are made—to learn how we manufacture the product and the lengths we go to ensure pets have a safe and effective treatment to put an end to all that scratching.

 Operator colleagues use a large fluid bed to dry granulated material similar to coarse sugar before moving it to the blending stage in the Apoquel manufacturing process.
 The granules are created with high shear granulator equipment that follows a pre-programmed “recipe.”